 - On the technical side, campaigns and flow emails that have high open rates, click rates and response rates increase the likelihood that email service providers (e.g. Outlook, Gmail, Yahoo!, etc.) will deliver a message to a user’s inbox.
 A lack of email deliverability and poor domain health could mean not being able to reach users, even those that are likely to engage with a message.

 - On the more practical side, segmentation is about putting content in front of users that will find what a brand is selling (whether a product for purchase or a key message) relevant.
 It becomes much easier for a subscriber to perform the dreaded unsubscribe if they consistently receive content they are not interested in.

 Expanding on the importance of customer data

 The more information you have from a customer (or potential customer), the deeper the segment that you can create and the better you can tailor content within a message to an individual user.

 There is the first-party data that is collected in Klaviyo via the Shopify integration.
 This would be information related to a user’s transaction history (products purchased, lifetime value, etc.) or actions that users have taken (on-site activity, email opens, email/SMS clicks, etc.).

 Take things a step further by collecting zero-party data: information that users proactively share.
 A great way to do this is by implementing forms or quiz tools that prompt users to answer questions about their preferences and other contextual information that may be relevant for a particular brand or product.
-Tools like Octane AI for quizzes and Kno Commerce for post-purchase integrate seamlessly with Klaviyo to bring key insights about customers directly onto user profiles for the purpose of segmentation and content personalization.
+Tools like Octane AI for quizzes and Kno Commerce or Fairing for post-purchase integrate seamlessly with Klaviyo to bring key insights about customers directly onto user profiles for the purpose of segmentation and content personalization.

 Segmentation is key to the success of any owned marketing program